aref-hammaslak/Pizza-Ordering-Project/README.md

 4. Push to the branch (`git push origin feature-xyz`).
 5. Create a new Pull Request.

+Sure, here’s a polished version for the Credits section:

+---

+## Credits

+This project was brought to life by the collaborative efforts of our talented team members:

+- **Aref Hammaslak** - Frontend Development Extraordinaire
+- **Hassan Kalantari** - Backend Mastermind
+- **Mobin Kheibary** - Operations Guru and Documentation Maestro

+We greatly appreciate their dedication and expertise in crafting and managing the various aspects of the Pizzaria project, ensuring its success and smooth operation.

+---

 ## License

 This project is licensed under the [MIT License](LICENSE).